NethServer/docs/developer-manual/en/nethserver-base.rst

  perldoc esmith::NetworksDB

-If you need to access the local ip address within a template, use this code snippet:
+If you need to access the local IP address within a template, use this code snippet:

 .. code-block:: perl